fmaussion/scispack/README.md

 ## Command line interface

-The example ``setup.py`` shows how to add a so-called "entry point" for a script to be used as a command line programm.
+The example ``setup.py`` shows how to add a so-called "entry point" for a script to be used as a command line program.
 After installation, just type:

     $ scispack --help